permalik/archive_ui/content/page/about/index.md

 scripting or Ansible.

 ## Independent Experience
-I'm concurrently building language processing and system-level programs, desktop and web applications, a 2D game, dronecraft computers, and additions or improvements to my homelab.

-My personal projects span from a C compiler written in Zig, a C++/QT Zettlekasten-inspired note-taking application and text editor, a Rust operating system, a C#/Monogame Gauntlet-like dungeon crawler, Nix development environments, various automation, and integrations with local servers and PCs.
+I'm actively working on interpreters and compilers, from-scratch operating systems, a 2D game, dronecraft flight software, Nix environments, various automation, and integrations with local servers and PCs.

 ## Homelab